bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+When a variable is declared inside a function, that variable only exists, and can only be used within that function.
+To access something outside the function, one would have to use the return keyword.
+Any varaibles outside a function can be accessed by any function.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+It is a function within another function.
+That inner function has access to the outer functions scope.

 ## Introduction